Your lens material can have a major impact on your other lens options, and vice versa.

 One of the most important things you can do is to clean your glasses well.
 You can overcome the relatively low scratch resistance of polycarbonate simply by using tap water to rinse the debris off of the glasses before cleaning them.
 You should also never use cleaning solutions with ammonia in them on polycarbonate as it can ruin the lenses.
 Lens coatings have their own set of rules as well.

+If you are curious about what lens materials are best for your application, the best thing you can do is call.
+Our customer service representatives have knowledge of the best choices for most applications, along with helpful tips for how to extend the life of your glasses.
 For more information about lens materials, drop us a comment below or give us a call.
 We’d love to know what lenses you chose and why!

 Stay on top of the latest news about prescription safety glasses, eyewear, sunglasses, and all the trends in the industry.